 6.5A.2.4.1.1 NR ACLR for intra-band contiguous CA

-For intra-band contiguous carrier aggregation the carrier aggregation the Adjacent Channel Leakage power Ratio is the ratio of the filtered mean power centred on the aggregated channel bandwidth to the filtered mean power centred on an adjacent aggregated channel bandwidth at nominal channel spacing.
-The assigned aggregated channel bandwidth power and adjacent aggregated channel bandwidth power are measured with rectangular filters with measurement bandwidths specified in Table 6.5A.2.4.1.1-1 for power class 3 and 6.5A.2.4.1.1-2 for power class 2.
-If the measured adjacent channel power is greater than –50dBm then the NRACLR shall be higher than the value specified in Table 6.5A.2.4.1.1-1 for power class 3 and 6.5A.2.4.1.1-2 for power class 2.
+For intra-band contiguous carrier aggregation, the carrier aggregation the Adjacent Channel Leakage power Ratio is the ratio of the filtered mean power centred on the aggregated channel bandwidth to the filtered mean power centred on an adjacent aggregated channel bandwidth at nominal channel spacing.
+The assigned aggregated channel bandwidth power and adjacent aggregated channel bandwidth power are measured with rectangular filters with measurement bandwidths specified in Table 6.5A.2.4.1.1-1 for power class 3 and 6.5A.2.4.1.1-2 for power class 2 and power class 1.5.
+If the measured adjacent channel power is greater than –50dBm then the NRACLR shall be higher than the value specified in Table 6.5A.2.4.1.1-1 for power class 3 and 6.5A.2.4.1.1-2 for power class 2 and power class 1.5.

 Table 6.5A.2.4.1.1-1: General requirements for intra-band contiguous CA ACLR power class 3